vinlin24/cs143-notebooks/07 Dependencies and Decomposition.md

 How do we prove it?
 We can do something akin to high school algebra, where we start with a bunch of placeholder variables and then fill out the unknowns based on known rules (FDs in our case).

-We fill out the a row with arbitrary variables, representing *some* value for their respective column.
+We fill out a row with arbitrary variables, representing *some* value for their respective column.
 We want to show that name and job in conjunction functionally determine tax %, so we'll use identical copies of the arbitrary (name, job) 2-tuple:

 | name | job | location | salary | tax % |
 | ---- | --- | -------- | ------ | ----- |